-The Federal University of Health Sciences of Porto Alegre (Universidade Federal de Ciências da Saúde de Porto Alegre - UFCSPA) is located in southern Brazil and was the object of study of this research.
-UFCSPA Environmental Management Commission (EMC) was created in 2009, reflecting the concern and involvement of the university with environmental quality and its direct relationship with health sciences.
-EMC is composed of UFCSPA academic community (professors, students and technical-administrative staff) and is responsible for the elaboration and implementation of an environmental management policy focused on sustainable development (UFCSPA, 2019).
+The object of this study was the Federal University of Health Sciences of Porto Alegre (Universidade Federal de Ciências da Saúde de Porto Alegre - UFCSPA), located in southern Brazil.
+The UFCSPA Environmental Management Commission (EMC) was created in 2009, reflecting the concern and involvement of the university with environmental quality and its direct relationship with health sciences.
+EMC is composed by members of UFCSPA academic community (professors, students and technical-administrative staff), and is responsible for the elaboration and implementation of an environmental management policy focused on sustainable development (UFCSPA, 2019).
 This research evaluated the results of the implementation of UFCSPA SLP, in order to define a diagnosis of sustainability actions in the Institution.
 It is worth mentioning that UFCSPA is the only Brazilian HEI with a specific focus on human health areas.

-This a case study evaluated the indicators collected by the EMC from 2008 to 2020 and reported in the SLP, which is publicly available at UFCSPA website.
+This is a case study that evaluated the indicators collected by UFCSPA EMC from 2008 to 2020, reported in the SLP, which is publicly available at UFCSPA website.
 The analysis of the SLP was based on the main environmental indicators of UFCSPA, such as water and energy consumption and special waste production.
 The study also assessed UFCSPA environmental education policies, which includes actions that can be qualitatively measured.

-Statistical analysis was performed in SPSS software version 25 to identify trends in environmental aspects and their respective impacts during the period (2008-2020) and variation in the annual indicators average.
-Consumption and production per capita of water, electricity and waste were also analyzed.
+Statistical analysis was performed in the SPSS software version 25 to identify trends in environmental aspects and their respective impacts during the period (2008-2020), and variation in the annual indicators average.
+The per capita consumption of water and electricity, and production of waste were also analyzed.

-The trend in gross consumption and per capita was analyzed over the period of time using linear regression analysis.
+The trend in per capita consumption and gross consumption was analyzed over the period using linear regression analysis.
 To adjust the estimation of water consumption, the information of a leakage occurring between 2016 and 2019 was entered through a dummy variable.
 Trends were considered significant when p-value <0.05.